Scholarships and Financial Aid

 Estimated Costs for Studying Abroad

-The Office of Study Abroad encourages you to look closely at all your costs and develop a budget using our Budget Worksheet to compare your cost of studying at KU with the cost of studying abroad.
+You can use our Budget Worksheet to compare your cost of studying at KU with the cost of studying abroad.
 This tool will help you determine what your true study abroad costs are.

-For other scholarship opportunities please view our scholarship page as well as our OSA Scholarship Handbook (pdf).
+- For other scholarship opportunities please view our scholarship page as well as our OSA Scholarship Handbook (pdf).

-Non-KU students should check into the financial aid and scholarship resources available to them at their home institution.
+- Non-KU students should check into the financial aid and scholarship resources available to them at their home institution.